microsoft/bonsai-ManufacturingLineOptimization/README.md

 ## Results of brain training

 ### Create a new brain on bonsai platfrom
-Use machine_teacher.ink that employs the following example configuration:
+Use machine_teacher.ink that employs the following example configuration.

 |   Episode configuration parameter                     | value                                                 | Notes |
 | ---------------------- | ------------------------------------------------------------ | ----- |